sravanti2300/Habit-Builder-test/README.md

-# Node.js & Passport Login
+#   Habit Builder

-This is a user login and registration app using Node.js, Express, Passport, Mongoose, EJS and some other packages.
+This is used to create habit and track weekly basis/

 ### Usage